Architecture and synchronization

 The Command Center obtains and modifies Instance information in two different ways:

-• Active: Access to the instance Database or API remotely from the Command Center (this is the case for agents, modules, alerts, etc.).
+• Active: Access to the database or API of the Instances remotely from the Command Center (this is the case of agents, modules, alerts, et cetera).

-• Passive: Replicates data from instances to the Command Center Database (this is the case for events).
+• Passive: Replication of data from the Instances to the Command Center database (this is the case of events).